RonaldAllanRivera/book-reader/README.md

 - **Separation of concerns**
   - `config` only knows about configuration and does not depend on Selenium or OpenAI.
-  - `automation` only knows about the browser and SLZ UI.
+  - `automation` only knows about the browser and the reading site UI.
   - `ai` only knows about prompts and LLM APIs.

 - **Typed configuration**